 September is Grandparents Month (and Grandparents Day is Sept.
 10!), and it’s perfect time to let Grandma and Grandpa shine.
 So, don’t just take them out for dinner, bingo and done.
 Take them somewhere where the whole family gets in on the fun.

 We combed southeast Michigan for cool and grandparent-friendly spot that will serve up treats for everyone – whatever the age.
 Gather nana and papa, and head to one of these destinations for a day in celebration of them.

 - It’s usually free to get in! (fees apply for some activities)

 With the nippy fall weather comes the desire for tart apples, apple cider and fresh cinnamon sugar doughnuts.
 Why not tickle your taste buds at the source?
 Southeast Michigan is packed with tons of apple orchards where you can pick your own fruit right off of the tree, indulge in some sugary sweetness and grab a gallon of cider to go.
 Try out some spots like Apple Charlie’s in South Huron, Lutz Orchard in Saline, Diehl’s Orchard and Cider Mill in Holly and Blake Farms Apple Orchard and Cider Mill in Armada to get your fill.
-You might even get to try out a corn maze or other cool fall attraction while you’re there.
+You might even get to try out one of the best corn mazes in southeast Michigan or other cool fall attraction while you’re there.